Hello Mamas (and Papas), I just want to share with you 8 tips on how to get your kids to eat more vegetables.

 Even if they realize that it has the veggies they don’t like, they will continue eating without complaining if the food is delicious.

-My husband likes lasagna, but not a fan of spinach.
+My husband likes lasagna, but is not a fan of spinach.
 But one day, I made lasagna with spinach in the instant pot.

 He asked if the greens were spinach, I said yes, but he kept on eating without complaining.:) It’s because the lasagna was very delicious, he even said that the recipe should be for keeps.